How to connect older and younger people during a lockdown.

 We talk about intergenerational environments as being one of the key ways that we can create socially-inclusive communities and combat loneliness.
-But how can we connect older to younger people in the current climate?
+But how can we connect generations in the current climate?

 Now more than ever our ability to easily socialise with all ages have been impacted, so could the superhero in all of this be the internet?

 With a surge in apps such as Houseparty, tech platforms offering video conferencing software, our favourite musicians showcasing live events, online art exhibitions, and even fitness gurus offering virtual workouts – our opportunities to connect have increased in many ways.

 We can now get closer to each other virtually, support each other through loneliness, and help to ease the negative feeling with isolation.

 So, here are some ways we can connect generations during isolation…

 According to research, listening to music and singing together directly impacts neurochemicals in the brain that can cause feelings of closeness and connection.

 So how about it, singing online with strangers?
 OK, the idea may not appeal to many – but the opportunity to connect generations – with hundreds of people across the world on a neurochemical level seems too good to miss.

 A new addition to the online singing groups comes from The Sofa Singers – a free, weekly singing event that ‘brings hundreds of people together from around the world to spark joy and human connection.’
 Interested?
 The next event is Friday 1st May.
 So what are you waiting for: click here to join the Zoom call!

 Inspired by the Italian street singing we have seen in the news, Lifefullness Live is another virtual choir that promotes a ‘community for everyone’ and offers the opportunity to sing with nearby people.
 You can feel connected whilst we are all apart.
 In previous weeks, this singing group even featured celebrity host Rufus Hound!